joshwertheim/PlaybackNotifier/README.md

 PlaybackNotifier
 ================

-Goal: Simple program meant to pull the currently playing media file in either of the iTunes or Spotify applications and post it as a local notification.
+Goal: Program meant to pull the currently playing media file in either of the iTunes or Spotify applications and post it as a local notification.

 Personally, I like to know the current song playing.
 I know the music in my library, but if I'm working on a task, I prefer to have glanceable information.
 I had always wanted this feature, but it wasn't native.
 That's why I decided to attempt to write the feature myself.
 I couldn't integrate it directly with iTunes, but that obstacle actually became a cool opportunity.
 I could work to add compatibility with music services other than iTunes.